 - 2 tablespoons water, for steaming

-- Place cut side down into a glass baking dish containing 2 tablespoons water.
+- Place squash cut side down into a glass baking dish containing 2 tablespoons water.

 - Cook in microwave until squash is tender, about 6 minutes.
 (Cooking time depends on your microwave strength and the number of squash you are cooking; this recipe was tested using one squash—two halves—in a 1600 watt microwave.)